 Denouement: The Tragedy of Eugène Meylan

 The timing of Meylan’s invention of the automatic watch in 1930 could not have been worse.
 It is likely that his quick sale of Automatic E.M.S.A. to Robert Müller (just 3 months after transferring his patents there) was driven by the dire state of finances for the entire watch industry in 1933.
-Meylan’s next venture, importing and distributing French “Bulle” clocks, was started in 1936, giving him very little time to establish it before the start of World War II.
+Meylan’s most successful venture in this period, importing and distributing French “Bulle” clocks, which lasted at least from 1928 through the start of World War II.

 After the war, Meylan faced even more difficulties.
 In 1947 his business activities drew the attention of the authorities, who investigated him on charges of smuggling gold.
 It is understandable that a dealer in precious metal and gem-set watches would be looked on with suspicion due to the economic challenges faced during the war, but this would have been a great setback even after he was quickly cleared by the Swiss Federal Council.

 But the worst came in 1955.
 Meylan move to Geneva after the war to establish another watch distribution business.
+He was beaten and robbed there on July 25, with the assailant accusing him of “immoral” activities.
 In September of 1955, he traveled to Neuchâtel and stopped at the old Worker’s Circle social club there.
-On the evening of the 23rd, he met an apprentice mechanic, and the two reportedly got into a serious argument.
-Well after midnight, on the road outside, the young worker murdered and robbed Meylan.
+On the evening of the 23rd, he met an apprentice mechanic, who later reported that Meylan made an “immoral proposal.”
+At 2 in the morning, at a secluded location called The Mail, the young worker murdered and robbed Meylan.
 He was 64 years old.

 This heartbreaking ending brings the story of Eugène Meylan to a tragic close.
 Who knows what he could have accomplished if his businesses had been launched at more opportune times?
 And it is undoubtedly a shame that so many have overlooked Eugène Meylan, watchmaker and entrepreneur, and inventor of the first successful automatic watch!